MMcClure11/rails-project-book-nook/notes.md

 - [] remove option to manually create a book? manually made books do not appear in search
   - [] alternatively, have search work for all books in database and move current search to create a book??
 - [x] "fledg" returns an error because of .join on author nil class...fix? removed .join from create method, moved to books helper and gsub authors
+- [] ask Nicky, sometimes when i search a book it doesn't always find it...why would that be? example "The Name of the Wind", well it finds it, but then it rollsback the transaction

 # Book Model
 - [] add genre as a model